There is no Place like Home | Living Well with Art

 “What we call a home is merely any place that succeeds in making more consistently available to us the important truths which the wider world ignores, or which our distracted and irresolute selves have trouble holding onto”

 – Alain de Botton

 The concept of home is simultaneously familiar and difficult to distill.
 Other cultures have untranslatable terms that speak to this feeling, recognising that the walls we live between are more than shelter.
 In English, Alain de Botton has his own crack.
 For him, the home is a place that reaffirms our sense of self in a world that otherwise might disorientate us.
 And art, as infinitely symbolic, is instrumental to this.
-Evermore than wall-fillers, here is how art reflects and adds heart to our homes.
+Evermore than wall-fillers, here's how art reflects and adds heart to our homes.

 Throughout his career, Charles Blackman followed his intuition wherever it took him.
-Like his beloved Alice (of Wonderland), he took a tumble through rabbit hole - dreaming up the adventure that awaited.
+Like his beloved Alice (of Wonderland), he took a tumble through the rabbit hole - dreaming up the adventure that awaited.

 Born in London in 1919, Prunella Clough was a true trailblazer.
-From an era where women artists were bound to dresses, still-lives and drawing rooms, Clough donned paints and pants and forged her own unique, social-realist style.
-By filtering closely observed details through her memory, her work is a triumph of her individuality.
+From an era where women artists were bound to dresses, still-lives and drawing rooms, Clough donned pants and forged her own unique, social-realist style.
+By filtering closely observed details through her memory, her work is a triumph of individuality.

 If you decorate your home with these ideas in mind, the urge to redecorate will arise less often.
 Being at home may also grow more vital.
 Leaving space for the layers of life, choosing art for the home is a life-affirming experience.
 In the wise words of the philosopher from Oz: there’s no place like home.